ibm-bluemix-mobile-services/bluemix-generator/readme.md

 ```
 ## About

-The Backend Template Generator for Bluemix, `bluegen`, is a cross-platform tool developed by the CORD team to quickly generate complex backends for samples and templates using IBM Bluemix.
+The Backend Backend Generator, or `bluegen`, is a cross-platform tool developed by the CORD team to quickly generate complex backends for samples and templates using IBM Bluemix.
 The tool provisions requested services, populates them with user-defined data, scaffolds template code, and provides a `manifest.yml` file for easy deployment to Bluemix.

 In addition, `bluegen` supports event-based custom service handlers that let a developer customize his or her template to suit the needs of the specific use case.